 You are here

-Learn about the powers of journalism and free expression inside this interactive museum
+Don't miss your chance to learn about the powers of journalism and free expression inside this interactive museum.

-History buffs will savor the Berlin Wall Gallery, which includes eight 12-foot high concrete sections of the original wall, making the exhibit the largest display of unchanged portions of the wall outside of Germany.
+History buffs will marvel at the Berlin Wall Gallery, which includes eight 12-foot high concrete sections of the original wall, making the exhibit the largest display of unchanged portions of the wall outside of Germany.
 The display also delves into how news and information helped knock the Wall down.

-Those looking to try their hand at broadcasting (especially younger visitors) can step into the NBC News Interactive Newsroom.
+Those looking to get behind the camera (especially younger visitors) can step into the NBC News Interactive Newsroom.
 Touch screens give visitors the resources to create a front-page story, while the Be a TV Reporter station lets the next generation’s newscasters share breaking news in front of a video backdrop.

 Head to the sixth floor for a panoramic view of Pennsylvania Avenue that’s rivaled by few locations in the nation’s capital.
 The museum's Hank Greenspun Terrace also features a permanent 80-foot-long exhibit detailing the rich history of one of the most famous avenues in America.